How to Get an Apartment With ‘Bad’ Credit

 Laying out your financial strengths doesn’t have to take a one-size-fits-all approach.
 Try to focus on where your assets lie and why you think you’d be a great tenant – someone your landlord can rely on.
 Here are some strategies you can use to strengthen your application:

 Show your income: Your pay stubs and bank statements can serve you here.
 Even with a low – or no – credit score, you may be making or saving up more than enough to cover the rent.
-But since income and savings accounts don't show up on a credit report, your landlord won’t know that unless you volunteer the information.
+But since income and savings accounts don't show up on a credit report, your landlord won’t know that unless you volunteer the information.4

 Put more money down: If showing income isn’t enough, an offer to pay a larger security deposit can demonstrate that you’re invested in the apartment.
 Likewise, a landlord may request a few months’ rent in advance, instead of the standard first and last month.
-A larger down payment might provide evidence that you’re financially sound enough to support the rent on the apartment.
+A larger down payment might provide evidence that you’re financially sound enough to support the rent on the apartment.4

-Always be honest: Being up-front, especially when you know that they will be checking your credit score, can save you a lot of time – not to mention the fees that often come with credit checks.
+Always be honest: Being up-front, especially when you know that they will be checking your credit score, can save you a lot of time – not to mention the fees that can come with credit checks.
 If your credit history was off to a rocky start but you’re working to rebuild your score, consider letting your future landlord know.

 Teamwork Can Also Help Prospective Renters